mighdoll/thimbleberry/packages/linker/README.md

 Imported text is transformed as follows:

-1. apply templates if any then string replace import/export parameters (or run code generation function)
+1. apply templates if any then string replace import/export parameters.

+    (alternately, run a code generation function to generate the text)

-1. rewrite the export named if 'as newName' is provided
+1. rewrite the export for 'as newName' is
 1. rename support functions or structs (and their references) to avoid name conflicts.
 1. recursively import any imports in the imported text
 1. insert tranformed import code at #import location